← Back to blog

 nmap -p 21 --script ftp-anon <target>

-# Fragment packets (bypasses naive packet filters)
+# Fragment packets to bypass naive stateless packet filters

 nmap -f <target>